 \end{itemize}

 The outline of this paper is as follows.
-In Section 2 we give some definitions about the probabilistic models and estimates, and present a generic analysis framework based on the random models and estimates; In Section 3 we propose a specific algorithm named STRME and analyze the complexity in nonconvex, convex and strongly convex cases; In Section 4 we report some numerical results on regularized logistic regression and deep neural networks to show the efficiency of STRME in different settings; In the end, we draw some conclusions in Section 5.
+In Section 2 we give some definitions about the probabilistic models and estimates, and present a generic analysis framework based on the random models and estimates; In Section 3 we propose a specific algorithm named STRME and analyze the complexity in non-convex, convex and strongly convex cases; In Section 4 we report some numerical results on regularized logistic regression problem and a simple deep neural network to show the efficiency of STRME in different settings; In the end, we draw some conclusions in Section 5.

 \paragraph{ \textbf{Notations.}} Throughout this paper, we use $x^{\ast}$ to denote the global minimizer, $f^{\ast}=f(x^{\ast})$.
 Let $\left\|\cdot \right\| $ denote the Euclidean norm, i.e. $\left\|\cdot\right\|_2 $, unless otherwise specified.
 Let $B(x, \Delta)$ denote the ball of the radius $\Delta$ around $x$.
 Let $\I\left\lbrace A\right\rbrace $ denote the indicator function of the event $A$, that is: if $A$ occurs, $\I\left\lbrace A\right\rbrace =1 $; else, $\I\left\lbrace A\right\rbrace = 0.$ A function $f \in \mathcal{C}^{1}(\R^d)$, if the first derivation of $f$ exists and continuous.
 A function $f$ is $L$-smooth, if there is a constant $L > 0$ such that $ \left\|\nabla f(x) -\nabla f(y) \right\| \leq L \left\|x-y \right\|, \quad \forall \,x, y \in \R^d.$